python-sdbus/python-sdbus/docs/autodoc.rst

         """
         raise NotImplementedError

-Dbus properties and signals will be annotated with type taken from the stub function.
+D-Bus properties and signals will be annotated with type taken from the stub function.

 .. code-block:: python

     @dbus_property_async('as')
     def features(self) -> List[str]:
-        """List of dbus daemon features.
+        """List of D-Bus daemon features.

         Features include: